Hong Kong Diploma of Secondary Education: Background and administration

 Written examinations of Category A (Traditional) subjects are usually conducted between early March through early May.
 Speaking (Oral) components and examinations for certain Category B (Applied Learning) subjects are administered earlier.
 Category C (Other Languages) subjects usually take place in June (French and Spanish may be taken in the previous November), in line with CAIE AS-level practice.

 Before the exam, candidates have a chance to become familiar with the different level descriptors and samples and may use them as objectives for their study.
-Also, they can also familiarise with the exam requirement by doing DSE Past Paper, which can be found here.
-When results are released, candidates can have a clearer picture of their attainment level.
-For each level, there will be a DSE cut off score.
+Also, they can familiarise with the exam requirement by doing DSE Past Paper, which can be found here.
+For each level, there is a DSE cut off score.
 Thus, tertiary institutions and employers also have more accurate and robust information for admission or recruitment purposes.

 Subjects

-HKDSE subjects are offered in three different categories, including 24 in Category A: NSS (Traditional), over 40 in Category B: ApL (Applied Learning) and six in Category C: Other Languages.
+HKDSE subjects are offered in three different categories, including 24 in Category A: NSS (Traditional), over 40 in Category B: ApL (Applied Learning) and 6 in Category C: Other Languages.

 Category A: New Senior Secondary Subjects

 Category A subjects are traditional school subjects.
 Exams in this category are held directly by HKEAA.
 Both Core Subjects (Compulsory for University Admission) and Elective Subjects fall under Category A. Results of these subjects are generally accepted for local and international university admission.

-For Mathematics, levels of the Extended Modules (M1 and M2) are listed separately on the certificates.